theandrew168/sbs-website/content/posts/a-multi-platform-modern-opengl-demo-with-sdl2.md

 Lastly, `src/main.c` implements the demo: create a window, initialize an OpenGL context, load the modern OpenGL functions, and render a rotating square.

 # Building
-Build cross-platform C applications isn't that hard but it does require some intentional, upfront planning.
+Building cross-platform C applications isn't that hard but it does require some intentional, upfront planning.
 I have to thank Chris and his writings again for this facet of the demo, too.
 He has written multiple posts on how to keep C projects simple and portable.
 I highly recommend the following posts to anyone interested in writing clean, simple, and portable C projects: